peprolinbot/bus.gal-api/README.rst

    :alt: PyPI version

-Python API wrapper for bus.gal which uses both Selenium with Beautiful Soup and normal http requests to get the information
+Python API wrapper for bus.gal which uses the associated app's http API to get the inforamtion.
+I got the endpoints using mitmproxy

+There is also included an old implementation using selenium, which isn't included in the package, it's in busdotg

 Documentation
 -------------